kravse/jaredkrau.se/README.md

 jaredkrau.se
 ============

-A simplistic photoblog made with jQuery.
+A simplistic photoblog and backend.

 I'm in the process of creating a personal blogging site that is simplistic and streamlined.